aovabo/aovabo/README.md

-### Hi there 👋
+### Hello there 👋

 <!--
 **aovabo/aovabo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+** Here are some ideas to get you started:
+- I'm Alexander.
+- I am interested interested in software, cloud, and network security.
+- I an also passionate about privacy issues in technology, product, and design.

-- 🔭 I’m currently working on ...
+-  I’m currently Capturing Flags on
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...